gboeing/osmnx/docs/source/index.rst

    osmnx

 **OSMnx**: retrieve, model, analyze, and visualize street networks from OpenStreetMap.
 OSMnx is a Python package that lets you download spatial geometries and model, project, visualize, and analyze street networks from OpenStreetMap's APIs.
-Users can download and model walkable, drivable, or bikable urban networks with a single line of Python code, and then easily analyze and visualize them.
+Users can download and model walkable, drivable, or bikeable urban networks with a single line of Python code, and then easily analyze and visualize them.
 You can just as easily download and work with amenities/points of interest, building footprints, elevation data, street bearings/orientations, and network routing.

 Citation info